edorejel/software-design-lab/ai_ticket_traffic_automation/readme.md

 # ai enhanced e-ticket and traffic infraction automated service

 This is a hypothetical service.
-I may code up a simplistic model.
+I may code up a simplistic model. (*I'm pretty sure this could work in real life.*)

 #### software design concept